kz26/dottorrent-gui/README.rst

 Windows
 -------

-Binary releases of stable versions can be found at `https://github.com/kz26/dottorrent-gui/releases <https://github.com/kz26/dottorrent-gui/releases>`_.
+Binary releases of stable versions for 64-bit Windows can be found at `https://github.com/kz26/dottorrent-gui/releases <https://github.com/kz26/dottorrent-gui/releases>`_.
 Extract to a folder and run ``dottorrent_gui.exe``.